Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

-Figure~\ref{fig:PTPsigma_vary} illustrates representative normalized slip velocity responses under harmonic normal stress perturbations.
+Figure~\ref{fig:PTPsigma_vary} illustrates representative normalized slip velocity responses under harmonic stress perturbations.
 Figures~\ref{fig:PTPsigma_vary}a–c show time series responses for different normalized perturbation periods $P_T$ at a fixed amplitude $P_{\sigma}=0.892$.
-As $P_T$ increases, the fault response evolves non-monotonically, transitioning from creeping to slip events and eventually returning to a creeping state.
-This non-monotonic dependence reflects the competition between the timescale of the external forcing and the intrinsic timescale of the fault.
-For small $P_T$, the perturbation varies rapidly relative to the state evolution timescale, limiting the response to small, nearly instantaneous velocity oscillations that closely track the imposed stress.
-At intermediate $P_T$, where the forcing period becomes comparable to the state evolution timescale, the response is strongly amplified, producing slip events indicative of resonance-like behavior.
-For large $P_T$, the perturbation varies slowly enough for the state variable to fully adjust within each cycle, leading to quasi-static responses and suppression of dynamic slip instabilities.
+As $P_T$ increases, the slip velocity response evolves non-monotonically, transitioning from creeping to events and eventually returning to a creeping.
+For small $P_T$, the perturbation varies rapidly relative to the friction evolution timescale, limiting the response to small, nearly instantaneous velocity oscillations that closely track the imposed stress.
+At intermediate $P_T$, where the perturbation period becomes comparable to the friction evolution timescale, the response is strongly amplified, producing slip events indicative of resonance-like behavior.
+For large $P_T$, the perturbation varies slowly enough for the friction evolution timescale to fully adjust within each cycle, leading to quasi-static responses.

 Figure~\ref{fig:PTPsigma_vary}d-f presents slip velocity responses for a fixed perturbation period $P_T=10$ and increasing perturbation amplitude $P_{\sigma}$.
-With increasing $P_{\sigma}$, the fault response evolves from weakly modulated creeping to slow slip events, and eventually to fast slip events, reflecting the progressively stronger influence of stress perturbations.
-In addition, intermediate amplitudes may produce complex or irregular slip patterns (as illustrated by case e), suggesting that the system can exhibit rich nonlinear dynamics even under purely harmonic forcing.
+With increasing $P_{\sigma}$, the fault response evolves from creeping to slow events, and eventually to fast events, reflecting the progressively stronger influence of stress perturbations.
+In addition, intermediate amplitudes may produce complex or irregular slip velocity patterns (as illustrated by case e), suggesting that the system can exhibit nonlinear slip velocity response even under harmonic perturbation.